AERSI

 Exposure Persistence Factor

-How often AQI exceeds 100 over 30 days, confidence-weighted
+How often AQI exceeds 100 over 30 days

 VSF